A Deeper Look into Convolutions via Eigenvalue-based Pruning: Experimental Results

-At the end, we see that ignoring the complex parts leads to worse performance for min\_eig mode whereas it has no significant effect on the performance of spectral\_radius mode.
+At the end, we see that ignoring the complex parts leads to worse performance for min\_eig heuristic whereas it has no significant effect on the performance of spectral\_radius heuristic.
 However, since min\_eig has already started to prune essential kernels, it is no surprise that min\_eig\_real prunes even more essential kernels.
-This is not the case for spectral\_radius, so we may suspect \textbf{the largest scaling factor} is more relevant for kernel importance assignment.
-Although the generality of this heuristic is not guaranteed, it may be useful for practitioners who want to push the pruning ratio as much as possible without losing too much recognition performance.
+This is not the case for spectral\_radius.
+For example, in Table \ref{tab:performance_ratio}, a slight increase ($0.22 \%$) in pruning ratio due to min\_eig\_real of ResNet110 (with static initialization) causes a $3.32 \%$ drop in CIFAR-10 classification accuracy.
+However, for the same case, spectral\_radius\_real provides a $0.12 \%$ increase in pruning ratio for only $0.08 \%$ drop in accuracy.
+We think that this may prove useful for practitioners who want to push the pruning ratio as much as possible while preserving most of the recognition performance.